-The past 10 years have been challenging in many ways and Cassandra warned me that this would be so.
-During the first part of my spiritual journey I was searching for something that resonated spiritually and this resulted in my departure from previous magical groups when I discovered they did not provide the connection I sought.
+The past 10 years have indeed been challenging in many ways and Cassandra warned me that this would be so.
+During the first part of my spiritual journey I searched for something within various spiritual practices that did not resonate spiritually and resulted in my departure from previous magical groups when I discovered they did not provide the connection I sought.

 Image John Isaac

-I was raised within a strict religion (which shows all the signs of a ‘Cult Organization’) and separated socially from my local community, therefore I had little knowledge of how community life developed and worked together.
-Even after leaving this religion and moving to other areas, I had minimal interaction within new communities.
+I was born and raised within a strict religion (which has many signs of a ‘Cult Organization’) that separated me socially from my local community, therefore I had little knowledge of how community life developed and worked.
+Even after I left the religion (which was not long after leaving school) and moved to other locations, I had minimal interaction within new communities.

 Image John Isaac – Graphics Chris White

-The role of apprentice to someone renowned and respected within the Pagan community is something that many Pagans fantasize and dream of.
-There are those who would give anything to have this position, so it was no surprise that my path brought, jealousy, competitiveness and feelings of entitlement from others.
-It seemed our acquaintances were happy about the situation at first and maybe they assumed that as Cassandra and I were so different externally, it would not last long.
-They may have hoped I would not have the ability to withstand the training.
-A few years later when our working relationship showed signs of success the negative feelings surfaced from some around us, particularly those who contrived to gain the apprentice role by befriending Cassandra.
-Some stated I was an ‘incomer’ and too new to the community to be chosen, while others thought they had more of an advantage because they were ‘Cornish’ and Pagan.
+The role of apprentice to someone renowned and respected within the Pagan community is something many Pagans fantasize and dream of.
+There are those who would give anything to have this position, so it was no surprise my path brought jealousy, competitiveness and feelings of entitlement from others.
+It seemed our acquaintances were happy about the situation at first and maybe they assumed that as Cassandra and I were so different externally, the relationship would be short-lived.
+They may have hoped I would not have the ability to withstand the training and a few years on, when our working relationship showed signs of success, the negative feelings surfaced from some around us, particularly those who contrived to gain the apprentice role by befriending Cassandra.
+Some stated I was an ‘incomer’ and too new to the community to be chosen for positions as Teazer and Wisewoman, while others thought they had more of an advantage because they were ‘Cornish’ and Pagan.
 (I have never tried to claim ‘Cornish descent’ in this lifetime, I am proud of my birthplace in a historical part of Kent and do not create a false image to replace it.)
-Whatever their reasons for objecting they did not show any faith in Cassandra’s choice as Wise Woman and projected their negativity with the intention of adding more obstacles to our path.
-I now understand why ‘wise women’ of old worked solitary and did not socialize.
+Whatever their reasons for objecting they showed no faith in Cassandra’s choice and projected their negativity with the intention of adding more obstacles to our path.
+I now understand why ‘wisewomen’ of old worked solitary and did not socialize.
 Fortunately I have found a few genuine and supportive friends during this journey and my focus is now upon them.

 The quote by Rudyard Kipling comes to mind: